 where $\theta_{4}=\min\{\theta_{3},2\nu\theta_{2}\}$. \end{theorem} \begin{IEEEproof} The proof is given in Appendix~C. \end{IEEEproof}

 \begin{remark} \TY{ Note that the P--{\L} constant is not utilized in Algorithm~\ref{alg:1}.
-This is a significant property since determining the P--{\L} constant can be a challenging task.
-However, it is worth mentioning that the majority of existing DGT nonconvex optimization algorithms necessitate the use of the P--{\L} constant, see, e.g., \cite{Xin2021TSP,tang2020distributed,Liao2023Arxiv}.
-This advantage arises from the Lyapunov method, which differs from the linear system of inequalities method used in \cite{Xin2021TSP, tang2020distributed, Liao2023Arxiv}. } \end{remark}
+This is a significant property since determining the P--{\L} constant can be a challenging task. \xul{It is worth noting that most existing DGT nonconvex optimization algorithms require the use of the P--{\L} constant}, see, e.g., \cite{Xin2021TSP,tang2020distributed,Liao2023Arxiv}.
+This property of not requiring the P--{\L} constant arises from the Lyapunov method, which differs from methods based on constructing systems of linear inequalities, as used in \cite{Xin2021TSP, tang2020distributed, Liao2023Arxiv}. } \end{remark}